 Deferred revenue results from the School recognizing tuition revenue in the period in which the related educational instruction is performed.
-Accordingly, the enrollment deposit and any tuition fees received for the next school term are deferred until the start of the fiscal year during which instruction occurs, and are recognized throughout the academic year based on the period that the educational instruction is performed.
+Accordingly, the enrollment deposit and any tuition fees received for the next school term, and receivables recognized as a result of signed enrollment contracts, are deferred until the start of the fiscal year during which instruction occurs.
+Deferred revenues are recognized throughout the academic year based on the period that the educational instruction is performed.